 Comprehensive Examination Committee

 All faculty who teach courses in the HCC graduate program are invited to the Comprehensive Examination Committee.
-This committee writes unique questions for each year’s exam, and evaluates student answers and student portfolios.
-The HCC GPD typically coordinates the exam logistics for both students and the committee.
+This committee writes unique questions for each year’s exam and evaluates student answers and student portfolios.
+The HCC GPD typically coordinates the exam logistics for students and the committee.